astorDev/nist/websockets/dotnet/article/index.md

 app.UseWebSockets();
 ```

-To implement an WebSocket endpoint we'll need to extract the `webSocket` from the `HttpContext`,  receive bytes from it and just send the same bytes back.
+To implement a WebSocket endpoint we'll need to extract the `webSocket` from the `HttpContext`,  receive bytes from it, and just send the same bytes back.
 Here's what our first naive implementation might look like:

 ```csharp
 app.Map("/echo", async (HttpContext context) => {